-PLEASE NOTE: The Young Person's County Pilot for APV and IPV ands Adult Perpetrators has now come to an end, and we no longer accept refferals for young people or adult perpetrators from the County.
+PLEASE NOTE: The Young Person's County Pilot for APV and IPV ands Adult Perpetrators ended in September 2018, and we no longer accept referrals for young people or adult perpetrators from the County.
 However, Local Authorities are able to Spot Purchase individual places on our programmes.

 Please contact The Service Manager for more information.